 Account score

 Players can earn account points, which are permanent – they are not lost on death or even during server wipes.
 These points are designed to provide a sense of long-term RPG-style progression without disrupting the roguelike spirit of challenge.
 Account points can be used to purchase larger houses, expand storage space, unlock additional races and classes, and gain other benefits (more features coming soon).
-To check your current account point total, press Ctrl+R.
+To check your current account point total, enter /time command.

 How to Get Account Points